.

 • CMS Energy Trunkline LNG (USA);

-for their cooperation in producing this handbook, and more particularly Gaz de France for drawing up Sections 6 and 7 of this handbook and Osaka Gas Co Ltd for coordinating the studies of the Japanese companies.
+for their cooperation in producing this handbook, and more particularly Gaz de France for drawing up Selection principles LNG samples and temperature on tankers“Sampling of LNG” and Gas analysis of LNG on tankers“LNG analysis for quality and measurement impurities” of this handbook and Osaka Gas Co Ltd for coordinating the studies of the Japanese companies.

 SECOND EDITION, OCTOBER 2001.
 Following the publication of the ISO 13398:1997 standard “LNGProcedure for custody transfer on board ship“, the GIIGNL General Assembly requested the GIIGNL Study Group to revise the original edition (March 1991) of this GIIGNL LNG Custody Transfer Handbook, particularly taking into account this new ISO standard.

-All 13 sections of the original edition have been reviewed and updated where appropriate.
+All articles have been reviewed and updated where appropriate.
 The following sections have been thoroughly revised:

 • 2.
 General description of the measurement;